MontoyaAndres/platzi/README.md

 What is a cover letter? (bien)

 All these elements should be included in formal and cover letters except for: (your address)

+:(((

+What is the purpose of the pre-writing section?

+What is the re-writing stage for?

+Why is persuasive communication relevant?

+All these elements should be included in formal and cover letters except for: